[Page last updated on 06 May 2021]

 1. View your Assets in Health

-2. Go to the top-left Assets menu.
-Enter CL in the Search bar.
-This will return the 3 Assets we just created in Maximo.
+CLin the Search bar.
+This will return the 3 Assets we just created in Maximo. - Click on

 NOTE: it is normal that you see Predict in the top middle menu, even though you accessed this screen via the Health card.
 As you can see, Health & Predict actually appear on the same UI (i.e. Predict corresponding to the Predictions section just below the Health details section).
 When a user is entitled to both Predict & Health, Predict is always displayed.
 With a user only entitled to Health and NOT Predict, the top-middle menu would display Health.